agoryaeva/fratons2atoms/README.md

 # fratons2atoms

-python package to convert atomic densities ("fratons") from quasiparticle calculations to Cartesian coordinates of atomc positions
+python package to convert atomic densities ("fratons") from quasiparticle calculations to Cartesian coordinates of atomic positions

 Purposes: